sillyhatday/GAMEBOY-MBC5-DUAL-4_8MB/README.md

 When building your cartridge you just have to put a solder bridge over the desired 4 or 8MB selection.
 There is also a version without JLC serial number markings if you wish to pay the extra to have the serial number removed, else you can specify a location and have the serial number hidden under the FRAM.

 Also with many 2MB MBC5 games, they don’t require any additional logic to use FRAM.
-For whatever reason all 4MB ROMs tested required some logic to refresh the precharge on the FRAM
+For whatever reason all 4MB ROMs tested required some logic to refresh the precharge on the FRAM.

+## Game compatibility
+Simply put this cart has the most compatibility of all the cartridges.
+If you want a cartridge that has the least compromises, then either configuration of this cartridge will do that.

+Nearly all Gameboy colour games used this memory mapper.
+It can address 32KB to 8MB of game storage and 8KB to 128KB of game save storage.
+This one using all 8MB of game storage and 32KB of save storage, as 95% of the games using this mapper are within that size range.
+Most 8KB save files should work fine on the 32KB chip also.

+It is not suggested to make the 8MB configuration due to the cost vs gain.
+Only one official game (and unofficial as far as I know) use 8MB.
+For most people I suggest making the 4MB version as this should work with every MBC5 game except one.

+Games that use real time clock functions do not work correctly on this cartridge due to it not having the clock functionality.
+Most Pokemon games will not work properly on this.
+They require a MBC3 cartridge.

 ## BUILD GUIDE